IntuitionLabs

 Continuous Compliance Monitoring

-21 CFR Part 11 Software Development: Frequently Asked Questions
+21 CFR Part 11 Software Development: [Frequently Asked Questions]

 21 CFR Part 11 is the FDA regulation that establishes criteria for accepting electronic records and electronic signatures as equivalent to paper records and handwritten signatures.
-Published in 1997 and clarified by the 2003 Scope and Application guidance FDA Part 11 Scope and Application guidance, it applies to any computerized system that creates, modifies, maintains, archives, retrieves, or transmits records required by FDA predicate rules.
+Published in 1997 and clarified by the 2003 FDA Part 11 Scope and Application guidance, it applies to any computerized system that creates, modifies, maintains, archives, retrieves, or transmits records required by FDA predicate rules.
 Non-compliance can result in FDA warning letters, 483 observations, consent decree requirements, and in severe cases, product seizure or injunction.
 Every pharmaceutical software system that handles regulated data must be designed with Part 11 controls from the ground up, not retrofitted after development.

-The 2003 FDA guidance FDA Part 11 Scope and Application guidance adopted a risk-based approach, narrowing the scope of Part 11 enforcement.
+The 2003 FDA Part 11 Scope and Application guidance adopted a risk-based approach, narrowing the scope of Part 11 enforcement.
 The FDA stated it would exercise enforcement discretion for certain requirements while focusing on predicate rule compliance.
 Systems that maintain records required by predicate rules and use electronic signatures in lieu of handwritten signatures remain fully subject to Part 11.
 Systems that merely automate internal processes without regulatory record obligations may have reduced compliance requirements.
 However, the FDA emphasized that data integrity expectations from predicate rules still apply regardless of Part 11 enforcement discretion.

-Our audit trail implementation follows 21 CFR 11.10(e) requirements 21 CFR 11.10 for computer-generated, time-stamped audit trails that independently record the date and time of operator entries and actions.
+Our audit trail implementation follows 21 CFR 11.10(e) requirements for computer-generated, time-stamped audit trails that independently record the date and time of operator entries and actions.
 Every audit trail entry captures the who (authenticated user identity), what (the field or record changed), when (server-side UTC timestamp from a qualified time source), the previous value, and the new value.
 Audit trails are stored in append-only database structures that prevent modification or deletion, even by system administrators.
 We implement cryptographic hashing to detect any tampering, and audit trail review interfaces allow quality personnel to filter, search, and export records for regulatory review.

-Part 11 defines two categories of electronic signatures under Subpart C 21 CFR Part 11 Subpart C. Biometrics-based signatures use a unique biological characteristic such as a fingerprint or retinal scan.
+Part 11 defines two categories of electronic signatures under Subpart C. Biometrics-based signatures use a unique biological characteristic such as a fingerprint or retinal scan.
 Non-biometric signatures use at least two distinct identification components, typically a user ID and password.
 For continuous signing sessions, the initial signing requires both components, while subsequent signings may use one component if the session has not been interrupted.
 Each electronic signature must be linked to its respective electronic record, must include the printed name of the signer, the date and time of signing, and the meaning of the signature such as review, approval, or responsibility.
 We implement both types and ensure signatures cannot be reused, reassigned, or repudiated.

 Data migration for Part 11 systems follows a validated protocol that treats the migration as a regulated process.
 We begin with a complete data inventory and mapping between source and target systems, including metadata and audit trail data.
 Migration validation includes automated record count reconciliation, field-level data comparison using checksums, verification of data relationships and referential integrity, audit trail continuity verification, and electronic signature linkage confirmation.
 We execute the migration protocol with pre-approved acceptance criteria, document any discrepancies with root cause analysis, and generate a formal migration validation report.
-Legacy data that cannot be migrated retains accessibility through archived system access or certified data extracts per 11.10(c) requirements 21 CFR 11.10 for record protection and retrieval.
+Legacy data that cannot be migrated retains accessibility through archived system access or certified data extracts per 11.10(c) requirements for record protection and retrieval.

 FDA investigators follow established inspection procedures that focus on data integrity and system controls.
 They typically review system access controls and user account management, examine audit trail configurations and sample audit trail entries for completeness, verify electronic signature implementations and their linkage to records, assess backup and disaster recovery procedures and test restoration, review validation documentation including requirements, test protocols, and deviation reports, and evaluate change control procedures for system modifications.
 Common findings include inadequate audit trail configurations, shared user accounts, lack of periodic access reviews, insufficient backup testing, and incomplete validation documentation.
 We design our systems to address every item on the typical FDA inspection checklist so your team can confidently demonstrate compliance during any inspection.

 Maintaining the validated state requires ongoing periodic review, which we build into every system as automated compliance monitoring.
 Periodic reviews assess continued user access appropriateness, audit trail integrity verification, backup and restore testing results, change control log review, security incident analysis, and performance against validated parameters.
 For system retirement, we follow a decommissioning protocol that includes data archival to qualified long-term storage, verification that archived data remains accessible and readable for the full retention period required by applicable predicate rules, formal documentation of the retirement decision and data disposition, and removal of system access.
-Predicate rules such as 21 CFR 211.180 21 CFR 211.180 may require records to be retained for years after the last batch expiration date, so archived data must remain Part 11 compliant throughout.
+Predicate rules such as 21 CFR 211.180 may require records to be retained for years after the last batch expiration date, so archived data must remain Part 11 compliant throughout.

 Ready to Build Part 11 Compliant Software?